-Notes to the Parent Company Financial Statements (continued)
+Notes to the Parent Company Financial Statements (continued) For the year ended 31 December 2022

-5. Auditor's remuneration
+Auditor's remuneration 5

 Fees payable to the Company's auditor and its associates for the audit of the parent company's annual accounts were £20,419 (2021: £12,500).
 These fees were borne by a subsidiary.